 Are you managing your workflows or battling with your software?

 The list of enterprise workflow management software in the market is never-ending, yet finding the right fit seems impossible.
-It is amazing to see everything from note-taking apps with a checklist-feature (aka ‘task management’) to rocket-launching software from the 1960s to heavy-weight BPM software (which tragically seems to die every two years) being called workflow management tools.
+It is amazing to see everything from note-taking apps with a checklist-feature (aka ‘task management’) to rocket-launching software from the 1960s to heavy-weight business process management software (which tragically seems to die every two years) being called workflow management tools.

 What is left for the business leader who is searching hard to find a simple solution to manage her routine workflows easily?
 Who can help navigate through the mess and come out with something that works?
 How do you know when you are being taken for a ride with software that was never meant to handle workflows?
 Here are a few pointers for navigating the jungle.